xfarrow/beyond-the-headlines/README.md

 We observed the worst market drawdown of -56.78% occurring between 09 October 2007 and 09 March 2009.
 It took 1480 days for the market to fully recover.

-Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 9 October 2006 to 09 March 2009 Over this period, the investment had a P/L of -46.26% and fully recovered in 660 This strategy led to:
+Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 9 October 2006 to 09 March 2009 Over this period, the investment had a P/L of -46.26% and fully recovered in 660 days Average investors had:
 1) A P/L improvement of 18.52%
 2) A reduction in recovery time of 55.41%